Decision on indoor hospitality to be made closer to July 5th, Donnelly says

 The National Public Health Emergency Team (Nphet) would provide a full public health analysis to the Cabinet on the reopening of indoor dining, and there would also be economic and social analyses before a decision was reached, he told RTÉ radio’s Morning Ireland.

-It had been “a heartbreaking year” for the hospitality sector, he said, but the message he had received from industry representatives was that whatever decision was made, it had to be sustainable.
+It had been “a heartbreaking year” for the hospitality sector, the Minister said, but the message he had received from industry representatives was that whatever decision was made, it had to be sustainable, he said.
 No one wanted to push too far and then have to pull back, he added.
-“Covid tears up the best-made plans,” he said.
+“Covid tears up the best-made plans.”

-The speeding up or delay of reopening was always on the table, but any decision would be made on the basis of public health advice, he said.
+The speeding up or delay of reopening was always on the table, but any decision would be made on the basis of public health advice, Mr Donnelly said.

 Delay